camunda-community-hub/micronaut-camunda-platform-7/README.md

 # micronaut-camunda-bpm
-**Integration between Micronaut and Camunda BPM Process Engine**
+**Integration between Micronaut and Camunda BPM**

-This project allows you to easily integrate the [Camunda BPM Process Engine](https://camunda.com/products/bpmn-engine/) into existing [Micronaut](https://micronaut.io) projects.
+This project allows you to easily integrate [Camunda BPM](https://camunda.com/products/bpmn-engine/) into existing [Micronaut](https://micronaut.io) projects.

 We configure Camunda BPM with sensible defaults, so that you can get started with minimum configuration: simply add a dependency in your Micronaut project!